shoutrlabs/libRESTfulClient/README.md

 * Downloading raw binary data
 * Obtain entity sizes without downloading them
 * Downloading strings
-* Uploading all kings of data as Multipart data
+* Uploading all kinds of data as Multipart data
 * Adding cookies to the calls

 ... all in an async callback-based fashion.